0xZDH/o365spray/README.md

 This tool reimplements a collection of enumeration and spray techniques researched and identified by those mentioned in [Acknowledgments](#Acknowledgments).

 > WARNING: ActiveSync user enumeration is performed by submitting a single authentication attempt per user.
 If ActiveSync enumeration is run with password spraying, the tool will automatically reset the lockout timer prior to the password spray.
-Autodiscover user enumeration works without any authentication attempts and does not require a lockout reset before password spraying.
 >
 > NOTE: OneDrive user enumeration relies on the target user(s) to have previously logged into OneDrive.
 If a valid user has not yet used OneDrive, their account will show as 'invalid'.
 >
 > FALLBACK: As a fallback solution, see [msspray](https://github.com/0xZDH/msspray) to perform user enumeration and password spraying against Microsoft Online.
 This tool leverages selenium to replicate user clicks and step through the DOM-based authentication form on Microsoft's website.
-This provides more accurate results on both ends, but requires more time as it does not run asynchronously.
+This tool will require more time as it does not run asynchronously.

 ## Usage